We are in the season of Advent, a time of waiting.

 with painful labor you will give birth to children.

 The Advent of Redemption

 These are the results of the fall.
-The struggle of the woman, her pain, and oppression represents the brokenness of the whole world.
+The struggle of the woman, her pain and her oppression, represents the brokenness of the whole world.
 But eventually, the labor pains will end.
 Oppression will end.
-Brokenness will end.
+What is broken will be made whole.

 Just as both Mary and Elizabeth come through labor and feel the relief of birth and the joy of holding a new baby, the pains of this world will pass.
 We will feel the joy and relief of Christ’s return, as new life comes to all of creation.

 As we wait expectantly this Advent, let’s remember the stories of our sisters, Elizabeth and Mary.
 Let’s remember their uniquely feminine experiences, and reflect on the way God has chosen the feminine to represent the work of redemption that God is doing in the world.